rebelsky/csc207c/_eboards/eboard03.md

 Should we submit double-dagger problems on a "Questions on the readings" day?

 > Nope.
-Questions on the readings mean the double-dagger problems are optional.
+"Questions on the readings" mean the double-dagger problems are optional.
+"Readings for Class NN" means that they are required.

 ### Miscellaneous